evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ### Onboard charger

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11.5 KW charging.
 As a result, you can charge the battery 0-100% from home in about 7 hours and 23 minutes.
+You can also select an optional onboard charger that supports up to 19.2 KW charging.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 25 minutes.

 ### Charge port